The JS Guide to Getting Everything for Free in New York City

 Listen to Free Tunes

 When Pandora just isn’t cutting it anymore, hit the streets for the real thing.
 Melodies of the classic sort can be found at the Manhattan School of Music, where most performances don't require tickets.
-Summer's annual Central Park SummerStage Festival hosts artists of every genre – jazz, Latin, rock, hip-hop—at Rumsey Playfield on various nights throughout the season.
+Summer's annual Central Park SummerStage Festival hosts artists of every genre—jazz, Latin, rock, hip-hop—at Rumsey Playfield on various nights throughout the season.
 (While some headliners require tickets, the majority of shows are free.)
 You'll be happy to know that nearly every show is free at the Lower East Side's dimly-lit Rockwood Music Hall, where you can catch intimate performances by rising singer-songwriters and acoustic groups trying to make it to the big time.
-There's also the GMA Friday Summer Concert Series in Central Park, whose 2018 line-up features free performances from big-name artists like Sting and Shaggy, Alesso, and the Backstreet Boys.
+There's also the GMA Friday Summer Concert Series in Central Park, whose 2019 line-up featured free performances from big-name artists like Blink 182, Pitbull, and Taylor Swift.

 Peep Some Art